Asylum in Germany: Success of asylum applications

+Rejected applications

+Migrants, who had their applications for Asylum rejected, often stay in Germany indefinitely, protected by various residence regulations.
+In summer 2023 the administration counted 896.065 individuals, who had entered the country at one point to have their claim for asylum checked, but would not leave after it had been rejected.
+By October 2025 the administration counted 934.553 people in that category.

 Notable people who were granted asylum status

 Many people come to Germany to seek political asylum from their governments.
 Germany offers refugee protection to those being persecuted because of nationality, religion, political opinion or for belonging to a certain social group.
-Ray Wong and Alan Li Tung-sing were political activists in Hong Kong at a time where more and more freedoms are being erased every day.
+Ray Wong and Alan Li Tung-sing were political activists in Hong Kong at a time when more and more freedoms were being erased every day.
 Both Wong and Tung-sing participated in the Mong Kok conflict, which was a clash between police and protestors.
 The incident escalated from the government's crackdown on unlicensed street hawkers during the Chinese New Year holidays.
 Eventual violent clashes broke out between police and protesters, resulting in injuries on both sides.
 The violence was some of the worst that has been seen since the 1960s.
 The Hong Kong government has classified the violent incident as a riot.
 However other media outlets are calling it The Fishball Revolution.
 Wong was calling for actions online to protect street hawkers from law enforcement officials.
 He was charged for instigating riot, joint incitement and inciting others to take part in an unlawful assembly.

 In November 2017, Wong failed to report to the police and return his travel documents to the court on 22 November after a judge-approved trip to Europe on condition of a HK$100,000 cash bail.
 The High Court issued an arrest warrant.

 Wong was granted refugee protection in Germany in May 2018 together with Alan Li Tung-sing at a time when Hong Kong's protection for free speech and assembly and fair trials have diminished.
 These and many others seek refuge in Germany because of their free speech laws and general freedoms that they allow.